sanders41/meilisearch-python-sdk/README.md

 See our [docs](https://meilisearch-python-async.paulsanders.dev) for the full documentation.

-## Compatibility with Meilisearch

-This package only guarantees the compatibility with [version v1 of Meilisearch](https://github.com/meilisearch/meilisearch/releases/tag/v1.0.0).

 ## Contributing

 Contributions to this project are welcome.
 If you are interesting in contributing please see our [contributing guide](CONTRIBUTING.md)